filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 mkdir /volume1/docker
 ```

-Docker needs config file for that:
+Docker needs a config file for that:

 so you need to create/edit following file `/etc/docker/daemon.json`